Complete Buyer’s Guide To Square POS Hardware In 2023

 When you need something more substantial, you have plenty of options.
 Keep reading to learn about Square equipment — and what you need to know before buying!

-You can also run nearly all of the software options on any of Square’s pieces of hardware.
+You can run nearly all of the software options on any of Square’s pieces of hardware.
 Currently, Square Appointments is incompatible with Square Terminal, but the company is looking to add that capability soon.

 Square’s mobile readers are ideal for businesses always on the go — farmer’s market stalls, service businesses, food trucks, etc. These card readers work with any of Square’s POS apps as well.

-However, compatibility with specific tablets or smartphones will vary — and you should check before you buy that a card reader is compatible with your device.
+However, compatibility with specific tablets or smartphones will vary, and you should check before you buy that a card reader is compatible with your device.
 Square has a helpful compatibility checker tool on its website for this purpose.

 Square has been offering free basic magstripe readers for years.
 The boxy design hasn’t changed significantly over time and is simple to use.
 Recently, the company added a Lightning connector variant in addition to the 3.5mm headphone jack connector.